![]() |

 Was the city "ill advised" to block off 1,239 free public parking spaces for December Nights - spaces that were left mostly empty due to a parking fee of $20 that most refused to pay.
 Our point is that the city demonstrated that removing more than 1,000 parking spaces from the inventory was considered acceptable.
 Therefore, the removal of 387 spaces from the Organ Pavilion lot due to construction should also be acceptable.

+Park lessees have declined to quantify the specific financial impact on their operations, so no mitigation can even be considered.
+Financial losses to San Diego EarthWorks would exceed $150,000, and the negative impact on our exhibitors would in aggregate be much larger.
+The spiritual losses to our mission, volunteers and attendees are incalculable.
 A review of publicly-available tax filings reveals a wide range of wealth for the various lessees of public buildings in Balboa Park: from those with multi-million dollar endowments to those that are clearly "underwater" financially.
 One can discern however, that one day's activities are not significant to their profit or loss.
 Hosting special events in the Central Mesa, free to the public, is part of the balance: ensuring that Balboa Park is open for free access and does not become the sole domain of interests that require paid admissions.
+Earth Day is on Sunday only.
+Setup on Friday and Saturday has minimal impact.
+We expect that all construction-related areas would be no-access.

 Earth Day has no operations during evening hours.
 However, if it were imperative, dirt could be moved out of the Organ Pavilion even DURING the event.
 Earth Day has run shuttle service between the Park and Florida Canyon in past years without incident.
 The city has complete control of access to the park and all city streets.